Luismm2311/vCareSystem/README.md

 	sudo vcaresystem

+If after the update a restart is needed, you an use '-r' to restart the sistem after the update

+	sudo vcaresystem -r

+If you want to shutdown your system afer the update you can use '-s'

+	sudo vcaresystem -s

+If there is a new release of Ubuntu (and official flavors), you can upgrade to it with '-u':

+	sudo vcaresystem -u

+If there is a new development release of Ubuntu (and official flavors), you can upgrade to it with '-d':

+	sudo vcaresystem -d

 If your Ubuntu (and official flavors) has reached the EOL support you can upgrade to the next supported release with '-eol':

 	sudo vcaresystem -eol